uc-cdis/requestor/docs/local_installation.md

 You can also store your images in a local registry.
 Kind and Minikube are popular for their local registries:
 - https://kind.sigs.k8s.io/docs/user/local-registry/
 - https://minikube.sigs.k8s.io/docs/handbook/registry/#enabling-insecure-registries

+Dependencies:
+Requestor relies on Arborist to run.
+Please view the [Arborist Quick Start Guide](https://github.com/uc-cdis/arborist) for more information.